-The TOE fulfils the requirements to be used as a secure PIN pad entry device for applications according to [9] and [9a], which specifically means that a PIN, which has been entered by a user at the TOE, never leaves the TOE in clear text, except to smart cards in local card slots.
+The TOE fulfils the requirements to be used as a secure PIN entry device for applications according to [6], [7] and [9] (i.e. SAC), which specifically means that a PIN, which has been entered by a user at the TOE, never leaves the TOE in clear text, except to smart cards in local card slots.

-This terminal is based on the specification for a "Secure Interoperable ChipCard terminal" ([6]) extended and limited by the specifications for the ehealth terminal itself (see [7]).
+This terminal is based on the specification for a "Secure Interoperable ChipCard terminal" ([6]) extended and limited by the specifications for the e-health terminal itself (see [7]).
 In its core functionality the TOE is not different from any other smart card terminal which provides an interface to one or more smart cards including a mean to securely enter a PIN.

-Additionally the TOE provides a network interface which allows routing the communication of a smart card to a remote IT product outside the TOE.
+Additionally the TOE provides a network interface which allows routing the communication of a smart card to a remote IT product (i.e. SAC) outside the TOE.